Motorists Stopped on the Side of the Road are in Real Danger of Serious Injuries

 Some common situations in which shoulder of the road accidents occur, include:

-- A negligent driver fails to see a vehicle stopped on the side of the road and hits the stopped driver’s car while they are inside.
+- A negligent driver fails to see a vehicle on the side of the road and hits the car while someone is inside.

-- A negligent driver fails to see a stranded motorist standing on the side of the road and hits them while they are outside the vehicle.
+- Where a negligent driver fails to see a stranded motorist standing on the side of the road and hits them while they are outside the vehicle.

 - A negligent motorist hits a pedestrian who is walking down the side of the road, either to get help or while just walking somewhere.

-- Poor road design or poorly setup construction areas causes a driver to wreck into an object or vehicle on the side of the road.
+- Poor road design or poorly set-up construction areas causes a driver to hit an object or vehicle on the side of the road.

-- An aggressive driver is wildly changing lanes or maneuvering haphazardly which causes them to hit a stopped vehicle.
+- An aggressive driver is wildly changing lanes, causing them to hit a vehicle on the shoulder.

-A Stopped or Stalled Motorist is in Serious Danger on the Side of a Chicago Road or Highway
+Danger For A Stopped or Stalled Motorist on the Side of the Road

-The typical type of shoulder of the road accident occurs when one motorist pulls off the road to the shoulder but fails to completely remove his or her vehicle from the drivable portion of the road.
-Most often, this happens on an expressway, highway, or interstate in the Chicago area because limited access to these roads means that motorists have limited opportunities to remove their vehicles in the event of a problem.
+A typical type of shoulder of the road accident occurs when one motorist pulls off the road to the shoulder but fails to completely remove his or her vehicle from the drivable portion of the road.
+Most often, this happens on an expressway, highway, or interstate in the Chicago area.
+The limited access to these roads means that motorists have limited opportunities to remove their vehicles in the event of a problem.

 Keep in Mind Where it is and isn’t Legal to Stop on the Side of the Road

 In Illinois, it is illegal for drivers to stop their cars where parking is prohibited.
-Generally, this means that a driver experiencing mechanical problems with a car must fully remove the vehicle from the lanes of through traffic, or moving the vehicle so that it is entirely on the shoulder of the road and not occupying any of the portion that is used for driving.
-Failing to do this can not only lead to a citation by local police but also can lead to a serious accident that may result in injuries, or worse, death.
+Generally, this means that a driver experiencing mechanical problems must fully remove the vehicle from the lanes of traffic.
+You should move the vehicle so that it is entirely on the shoulder of the road.
+It should not occupy any of the portion that is in use for driving.
+Failing to do this can lead to a serious accident that may result in injuries or death.

 Collisions with Emergency Vehicles on the Shoulder